hadialaddin/crypto-genie/README.md

 # ByBit Risk Monitor

 An automated Risk Management Monitoring Bot for ByBit cryptocurrencies exchange that forces all open positions to adhere to a specific risk ratio, defined per asset.
-It supports both Mainnet and Testnet.
+It supports **Inverse Perpetual** and **USDT Perpetual** both on Mainnet and Testnet.

 Simply, it automatically adds/modified a _**Stop Loss**_ for any position created or modified, making sure that the stop loss (after leverage, in case of using Margin) does not exceed a specific limit.
 For now, it supports _**TP/SL on Entire Position**_ mode, not _**TP/SL on Selected Position**_, and for all pairs.